TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 9/2 Corinthians 9.7.md

 ---

-[ Let] each man [do] according as he hath purposed in his heart: not grudgingly, or of necessity: for God loveth a cheerful giver.
+Let each man give according as he has determined in his heart; not grudgingly, or under compulsion; for God loves a cheerful giver.